Which of the following is NOT a property of water? | Channels for Pearson+

 1

-Step 1: Begin by understanding the properties of water.
-Water is a polar molecule, meaning it has a partial positive charge on one side (hydrogen atoms) and a partial negative charge on the other side (oxygen atom).
-This polarity gives water unique properties such as adhesion, cohesion, high specific heat capacity, and surface tension.
+Understand the properties of water: Water is a polar molecule, meaning it has a partial positive charge on one side (hydrogen atoms) and a partial negative charge on the other side (oxygen atom).
+This polarity gives water its unique properties.

-Step 2: Review the concept of adhesion.
-Water molecules can adhere to other polar surfaces due to their polarity.
-This property is essential for processes like capillary action in plants.
+Review the concept of cohesion: Cohesion refers to the attraction between water molecules due to hydrogen bonding.
+This property allows water molecules to stick together, contributing to phenomena like surface tension.

-Step 3: Examine the concept of cohesion.
-Water molecules are attracted to each other through hydrogen bonding, which is responsible for phenomena like water droplets forming and the ability of water to resist external forces.
+Review the concept of adhesion: Adhesion refers to the attraction between water molecules and other polar substances.
+This property allows water to climb up surfaces, such as the walls of plant xylem during capillary action.

 Watch next